 I have visited Walt Disney World on so many occasions.
 Even though I’ve been numerous times, there are still some things I have yet to do.

 …so here are my 21 must do Disney items for this year.
-Keep in mind, a lot of things deal with food and drinks ????
+Keep in mind, a lot of things deal with food and drinks!

 The Ultimate Disney World Bucket List

-1 – Keys to the Kingdom tour.
+1 – Do Keys to the Kingdom Tour

 I’ve done so many different activities at Walt Disney World that taking a behind the scenes look will hopefully bring about a new and exciting adventure to my park hopping experience.

-2 – Stay in the Cabins at Disney’s Fort Wilderness Resort.
+2 – Stay in the Cabins at Disney’s Fort Wilderness Resort

 I am not a fan of the wild animals and creepy bugs that are associated with the great outdoors, but doing it Disney style may be the right catalyst for my transition into this great American pastime.

 3 – Have a character dining meal at Garden Grill or Akershsus Royal Banquet Hall in Epcot.

 I have watched a few videos online that have made me super excited to indulge in this form of dining entertainment at Disney.

 4 – Complete the Phineas and Ferb challenge in each Epcot country.

 I did this once in the Norway Pavilion, but I would like to complete each conquest in all countries.

-5 – Conquer Mickey’s Not So Scary Halloween Party.
+5 – Conquer Mickey’s Not-So-Scary Halloween Party

 I have only heard great things about it.
 From years of reading and watching people’s experiences, I do know it’s an event for both the young and “old.”
-COMPLETED.

-6 – Enjoy Mickey’s Very Merry Christmas Party.
+6 – Enjoy Mickey’s Very Merry Christmas Party

 Read how to do Christmas at Disney for FREE here!

-7 – Dine at Morimoto Asia Restaurant in Disney Springs.
+7 – Dine at Morimoto Asia Restaurant in Disney Springs

 I’m such a fan of the famous Iron Chef.
 I can’t wait to have sushi and some delicious sake at Morimoto’s new restaurant.

-8 – Dine at Epcot’s Le Cellier.
+8 – Dine at Epcot’s Le Cellier

 For years this restaurant has had rave reviews, but reservations are not always the easiest to get.

-9 – Dine at the Magic Kingdom’s Crystal Palace.
+9 – Dine at the Magic Kingdom’s Crystal Palace

 I have never been here, nor do I know much about this place.
-What I do know is the architecture and look of the outside façade draws me in.
+What I do know is the architecture and look of the outside facade draws me in.

-10 – Experience the Spirit of Aloha Dinner Show at Disney’s Polynesian Village Resort.
+10 – Experience the Spirit of Aloha Dinner Show at Disney’s Polynesian Village Resort

 I want to join in on the luau, dance to my heart’s content, and eat all-I-care-to-enjoy in this family-style Polynesian feast.

-11 – Eat with a Disney Imagineer.
+11 – Eat with a Disney Imagineer

 Yes!
 You can actually do this.
 I really hope that I’m able to dine with a great thinker on the Disney Imagineering staff.

-12 – Have a drink at Trader Sam’s Grog Grotto in Disney’s Polynesian Resort.
+12 – Have a drink at Trader Sam’s Grog Grotto in Disney’s Polynesian Resort

 I’m ready to indulge in the umbrella-in-my-drink lifestyle.
-COMPLETED.

-13 – Complete the monorail pub crawl.
+13 – Complete the Monorail Pub Crawl

 This is one of the best ways for adults to do Disney.
 I can’t wait to dine and drink at some of the best restaurants in the Polynesian Resort, the Grand Floridian, and the Contemporary Resort.

-14 – Dine at the Sci-Fi restaurant in Disney’s Hollywood Studios.
+14 – Dine at the Sci-Fi restaurant in Disney’s Hollywood Studios